ontoligent/sds-active-learning-modules/rubric.md

 -   **Disseminate open instructional content** in accordance with the School of Data Science open access policy and UVA's Open Scholarship agreement.

+## Summer 2023

 The goal of the summer is for each faculty member to create three implementable active learning sessions that can be embedded into classes in the next academic year.

-These active learning sessions should include the following materials covering a roughly two-week period.
+These active learning sessions should include the following materials covering a roughly two-week period:

-I.  Summary of the learning objectives for the session.
+I.  Summary of the learning objectives for the session.\
 II.
-Pre-reading and/or video material.
+Pre-reading and/or video material.\
 III.
-Two Active learning lecture sessions and associated material
+Two Active learning lecture sessions and associated material\
 IV.
-Assessments -- assignments, reflections, quizzes, group work etc.
+Assessments -- assignments, reflections, quizzes, group work etc.\

-V.  Evaluation rubrics for learning outcomes.
+V.  Evaluation rubrics for learning outcomes.\
 VI.
 Review process to encourage retention.

-The remainder of this document will describe each of these elements.
+Each of these items are explained in more detail below.

 ## Materials